jcfigueiredo/evem/README.md

   - `unsubscribe(event: string, callback: EventCallback<T>): void`
   - `unsubscribeById(id: string, event?: string): void` - Unsubscribe using the unique ID returned by `subscribe`.

+- **📣 Event Publishing**: Publish events with optional data.

+  - `publish<T = unknown>(event: string, args?: T): Promise<void>`

+- **📚 Namespace Support**: Organize events using a namespace pattern.

+  - `subscribe("namespace.eventName", callback)`
+  - Facilitates categorizing and managing events based on their namespace.

+- **🌟 Wildcard Event Names**: Support for wildcard event names, allowing for flexible event listening.

+  - Subscribe to events using patterns like `eventName.*`, `*.eventName`, or `namespace.*.events`.

 - **⏱️ Timeout Management for Asynchronous Callbacks**: Ensures that asynchronous callbacks do not hang indefinitely.

+  - `subscribe(event: string, callback: EventCallback<T>, timeout?: number): string`
   - A default timeout is set for each callback, but can be overridden per event in the `publish` method.
   - Gracefully handles timeout exceedance.

-- **📣 Event Publishing**: Publish events with optional data.

-  - `publish<T = unknown>(event: string, args?: T): Promise<void>`

 - **⏱️ Asynchronous and Synchronous Callbacks**: Support for both synchronous and asynchronous callbacks.